 Choose a variety of veggies, to cover all the nutrients and vitamins our bodies need.

 If you fill your garden with broccoli, cabbage, mustard, and other brassicas, you won’t be covering all the nutrients and vitamins that you could, as they are all in the same family, and have similar nutrient profiles.

 You want to get all the different families in there.
-Now, I have to admit, we have a lot of brassicas in our garden.
-Broccoli, cabbage, kale, mustard, turnips, rutabaga, kohlrabi, and rapini are all brassicas; and they’re all in our garden at some point during the year.
+Now, I have to admit, I have a lot of brassicas in my garden.
+Broccoli, cabbage, kale, mustard, turnips, rutabaga, kohlrabi, and rapini are all brassicas; and they’re all in my garden at some point during the year.
 But!
 I plant them at different times of the year.

-We also have carrots, tomatoes, peppers, onions (leeks, green onions, bulb onions) beans, peas, zucchini, lettuce, potatoes, and beets, along with all the herbs.
-So we have a nice assortment of vegetables, and they should cover the spectrum of nutrients our bodies need.
+I also have carrots, tomatoes, peppers, onions (leeks, green onions, bulb onions) beans, peas, zucchini, lettuce, potatoes, and beets, along with all the herbs.
+So I have a nice assortment of vegetables, and they should cover the spectrum of nutrients my body needs.

 There are plenty of other veggies you can add to the list: spinach, squash, corn, asparagus, celery, cucumber, and egg plant.
-Just be sure to eat at least five different vegetables each day, and you’ll be doing good things for your body.
+Try to eat at least five different vegetables each day, and you’ll be doing good things for your body.